anytko/ecospat/README.md

 -   Free software: <a href="https://opensource.org/license/MIT" target="_blank">MIT License</a>

 ## Introduction & Statement of Need
-**Ecospat** is a Python package and accompanying webapp for the interactive mapping and characterization of range edges, the identification of range and population dynamics within and across edges, and the predicted propagule pressure and persistence of individuals.
+**Ecospat** is a Python package and accompanying web application for the interactive mapping and characterization of range edges, the identification of range and population dynamics within and across edges, and the predicted propagule pressure and persistence of individuals.

 Species ranges are often noncontiguous and comprised of disjunct populations.
 We can characterize these populations into different range edges based on their latitudinal positions.
 - Leading Edge: Poleward populations